yonromai/NeMo-Guardrails/docs/colang_2/language_reference/more-on-flows.rst

         user said "Hi"
         bot say "Hello again"

-If you use this for flows that were defined in a separate Colang library module, they will get automatically activated when the library is imported.
+If you use the ``@active`` decorator for flows that were defined in a separate Colang library module, they will get automatically activated when the library is imported.
 But we advice you to use the ``activate`` statement if possible, since it is more explicit and result in better readability.

 .. important::
     The main flow behaves also like an activated flow.
 As soon as it reaches the end it will restart automatically.